klmcwhirter/webfloodit/README.md

 ## Project Overview

-webfloodit is a port of the floodit app as presented in chapter 8 of the _Create Graphical User Interfaces with Python_ book from Raspberry Pi Press.
+webfloodit is a port of the floodit app as presented in chapter 8 of the [_Create Graphical User Interfaces with Python_](https://magpi.raspberrypi.com/books/create-guis) book from Raspberry Pi Press.

 This port runs as:

 - a web app using SolidJS
 - nginx
 - bundled and packaged into an OCI container image
-- to be hosted in OMV6 on a Raspberry Pi using docker-compose
+- to be hosted in OMV on a Raspberry Pi using `docker compose`

 ## Build / Install

-The build is automated in the [docker-compose.yml](docker-compose.yml) file.
+The build is automated in the [compose.yml](compose.yml) file.

 This has 2 benefits: